GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 - [Roundcube](./plugin/roundcube/index.md)
 - [NextCloud](./plugin/nextcloud/index.md)

 Gluu does its best to keep these plugins updated but does not guarantee specific functionality.
 If you find a bug, or would like feature enhancements, we would be happy to discuss allocating a resource to work on the plugin on a time and materials basis.
-[Schedule a call](https://gluu.org/booking) to discuss the project scope and funding.
+[Schedule a call](https://gluu.org/booking) with us to discuss the project scope and funding.

 ## License
 oxd is commercial software licensed by Gluu.
 Learn more on the [oxd website](https://oxd.gluu.org).